Transcatheter Aortic-Valve Replacement with a Self-Expanding Valve in Low-Risk Patients

 Endpoint

-Composite of all-cause mortality or disabling stroke at 24 months
+Composite of death from any cause or disabling stroke at 24 months

 PARTNER 3 Trial